kankankankankankan/github-trending/README.md

 ## Css

+* 【2025-06-15】[lscambo13 / ElegantFin](https://github.com/lscambo13/ElegantFin) - A Jellyfin theme inspired from Jellyseerr.
+This theme improves the overall look and experience with various little fixes to the UI/UX.
+* 【2025-06-15】[google-gemini / gemini-api-quickstart](https://github.com/google-gemini/gemini-api-quickstart) - Get up and running with the Gemini API in under 5 minutes (with Python)
 * 【2025-06-08】[JustAdumbPrsn / Zen-Nebula](https://github.com/JustAdumbPrsn/Zen-Nebula) - A minimalist Glassmorphism based theme to elevate the UI of Zen browser
 * 【2025-06-01】[hunvreus / basecoat](https://github.com/hunvreus/basecoat) - A components library built with Tailwind CSS that works with any web stack.
 * 【2025-05-29】[themesberg / flowbite-svelte](https://github.com/themesberg/flowbite-svelte) - Official Svelte components built for Flowbite and Tailwind CSS